 Zero-inflated outcomes are common in disease etiology studies.
-One such example is carotid plaque (thickening of part of the artery wall), which measures carotid atherosclerosis, a proximate risk factor for stroke and cardiovascular diseases.
-Figure 1a shows the frequency histograms of two carotid plaque features, namely plaque area (plaqarea, in mm2) and plaque echodensity (plaqden, in mm-3), measured using high-resolution ultrasounds in 1,462 participants of the NOrthern MAnhattan Study (NOMAS) (Cheung et al. (2017)).
-Specifically, the plaque area measures the size of the plaque, and the echodensity indicates the texture of the plaque.
-When an individual does not have detectable plaque, both variables are zero.
+One such example is carotid plaque (an area of artery wall thickening), which measures carotid atherosclerosis, a proximate risk factor for stroke and cardiovascular diseases.
+Figure 1a shows the frequency histograms of two carotid plaque features, namely plaque area (plaqarea, in mm2) and plaque echodensity (plaqden, in mm-3), measured by high-resolution ultrasounds in 1462 participants of the NOrthern MAnhattan Study (Cheung et al. 2017).
+Specifically, plaque area measures the size of the plaque, and echodensity indicates the texture of the plaque.
+When an individual does not have detectable plaque, both of these variables would be zero.
 One objective of the study is to understand how the potential determinants of cardiovascular risks, including demographics, health behaviors, and medical conditions, are associated with the natural progress of carotid atherosclerosis.